 A brand is first and foremost a business.
 But not all businesses are brands.

 When you read the names of the above-mentioned brands though, it’s not only the goods they produce that came into your mind.
 Go ahead, think for a few seconds a brand you like.
 What thoughts and emotions do you think and feel?

-The key ingredient that transforms a business into a brand.
+The key ingredient that transforms a business into a brand is this: storytelling.

 Storytelling convinces your audience that you are not just selling your product or service.
 You are selling a lifestyle, a philosophy – you are selling a story.
 Your product is only part of your story.

 Brand storytelling is what can differentiate your brand from the competition.
 Brand storytelling creates emotions that build intimacy and affiliation with your brand.

 It’s what will help connect your business with your customers.